VirtusLab/scala-cli/website/docs/getting_started.md

 ```
 </ChainedSnippets>

-To provide arguments to the script we need to add them after `--`:
+To provide arguments to the script we add them after `--`:

 <ChainedSnippets>